xPMo/i3wm-config/README.md

 * Certain programs will launch on certain workspaces
 * Volume displayed in hexadecimal because why not
 * Special bindings that I use with my Steam Controller
+* Playerctl i3block which can `notify-send` track info with album art!
+(I'm kinda proud of this one right now.)

 **TODO:**
 * Figure out how to get colors from ~/.Xresources.